curl/everything-curl/libcurl-drive-multi-socket.md

 application know when one of those sockets are readable or writable and it tells you exactly which one.

-This setup allows clients to scale up the number of simultaneous transfers way much higher than with other systems, and still maintain good performance.
+This setup allows clients to scale up the number of simultaneous transfers much higher than with other systems, and still maintain good performance.
 The "regular" APIs otherwise waste far too much time scanning through lists of all the sockets.